Ned T. Himmelrich, Member

 Resolve intellectual property discrepancies and disputes that arise in mergers, acquisitions and other business transactions.

-General business advice to local private schools and businesses.
+General business advice to variety of businesses and individuals.

 AV Preeminent™ rating in Martindale-Hubbell®